Harsh-27451/Global-AI-Investment-/README.md

 ## 📌 Use Case

-This project was designed to replicate real-world data analytics workflows in financial services — such as those used at Goldman Sachs — by bringing together macroeconomic investment, talent market dynamics, and technology adoption into a single decision-support system.
+This project was designed to replicate real-world data analytics workflows in financial services  — by bringing together macroeconomic investment, talent market dynamics, and technology adoption into a single decision-support system.

 ---